azlyb/icloud/README.md

 # iCloud Contact Management

-A clean and simple tool to organize your exported iCloud contacts in your browser.
+A minimalist, Apple-style web app to clean, organize, and beautify your iCloud contacts.

-## ✨ Features
+## Features

-- Upload `.vcf` file exported from iCloud
-- View and edit contact fields:
+- Upload and edit exported `.vcf` contact files.
-  - First Name
-  - Last Name
-  - Phone 1 (+6 auto-prefixed)
-  - Phone 2
-  - Email
-  - Birthday
-  - Category (Family, Friend, Enemy)
-- Bulk delete
-- Export as CSV or cleaned `.vcf`
+- Bulk delete, edit, export as CSV or VCF.
+- Add multiple custom tags (e.g., Family, Work, Friends).
+- Highlight upcoming birthdays (within 30 days 🎂).
+- Switch between Light and Dark Mode.

-## 📦 How to Use
+## How to Use

-1. Export your contacts from iCloud as a `.vcf` file.
+1. Export your iCloud contacts as `.vcf`.
-2. Clone or download this repo and open `index.html` in your browser.
+2. Open the website.
-3. Upload your `.vcf` file and start cleaning!
+3. Upload your `.vcf` file.
-4. Export your new contact list.

-## 🔐 Note

-All processing is done locally in your browser.
-No data is uploaded or stored anywhere.
+4. Edit, clean, tag contacts.
+5. Export back to `.vcf` or `.csv` when done!

 ---

-Enjoy keeping your contacts neat and enemy-proof! 😈
+Built with ❤️ for Mac users.